SufurElite/ExpertAIHackathon/README.md

 ## Challenges I ran into
 * I had difficulty with the media projection on Android. (also not being able to have media projection twice made recording the phone screen for the demo harder)
 * My Android Emulator has continually refused to co-operate with me (I suspect because of a clashing Cordova android installation).
+* App Engine started having difficulties once Tensorflow was being ran on the back-end.

 ## Accomplishments that I'm proud of
-While this is still a proof of concept, I developed an app from start to a publishable state that isn't dependent on running locally on a machine (i.e. the backend is deployed and works smoothly with the Front-End).
+While this is still a proof of concept, it's very gratifying to develop an app from start to a finish.
 Also, it has been almost 4 years since I have done any extensive Java development and all my prior Android App Development has been through web wrappers.

 ## What I learned
-Don't start a conversation "hey", but, whilst that's true, on a more serious note I did learn a lot about App Development.
+Don't start a conversation "hey", but, while that's true, on a more serious note I did learn a lot about App Development.

 ## What's next for Chadvice
 * Add more analysis (currently only three aspects of conversation) and perhaps more targeted dating aspects to conversation (e.g. striking the right balance of flirting vs just talking)